cleary/ansible-tidalcycles/README.md

 # vars

 ## all.yml
-Support for various custom config attributes is provided here.
-The options are documented in the file, as a summary:
+Support for various custom config attributes can be provided here.
+The options are documented in `all.yml.ex`, as a summary:
  - add a list of paths to local Samples directories, which will be picked up and included in the `startup.scd` file for supercollider, and the Sound Browsers in vscode/atom
  - `startup.scd` defaults can be modified here, including `sc.numOutputBusChannels` commonly used for splitting audio outputs to a DAW
  - MIDI clients can be defined with a simple syntax, which then generates the needed entries in `startup.scd`